Please confirm topic selection

 • Despite a high incidence of clinically relevant ASD, the natural history of cervical spondylosis remains high

-• studies have demonstrated radiographic degenerative findings >80% of asymptomatic unfused patients >60 years of age
+• studies have demonstrated radiographic degenerative findings in >80% of asymptomatic unfused patients >60 y/o

-• prevalence of radiographic adjacent segment degneration in arthrodesis patients range from 25% to 91%
+• prevalence of radiographic adjacent segment degeneration in arthrodesis patients ranges from 25-91%

 • Increased revision surgery rates

-• annual reoperation rates reported as high as 0.7 to 3.7%
+• annual reoperation rate reported to be as high as 0.7-3.7%

 Question